 14. POLICY DECISIONS

-14.1 World Sailing shall publish and make accessible on its website, in a conspicuous place, as it does for the Constitution and Regulations, the policy decisions of Council referred to in Article 68(a).
+14.1 World Sailing shall publish and make accessible on its website, in a conspicuous place, as it does for the Constitution and Regulations, a Register of Policies which shall contain all policy decisions made by the General Assembly or Council.

 14.2 This Regulation only applies to policy decisions made since November 2012.